After years of playing other racket sports, we’ve fallen in love with pickleball and created this site to cover everything related to the sport.

 For beginners: if you are already playing pickleball and are hooked, we have lots of useful articles with tips on getting started and strategies for taking your game to the next level like this improving your pickleball serve.

-If you just need a few quick tips for your next weekend outing we have short articles like our top 3 tips to improving your pickleball game along with longer guides.
+If you just need a few quick tips for your next weekend outing we have short articles like our top 3 tips for improving your pickleball game along with longer guides.
 Click here to see all our playing tips and strategy guides.

 If you are shopping for a good beginner pickleball paddle click here for our top picks.

 Intermediate players: if you’ve been playing for a while you may be looking for more strategies to take your game to the next level.
-You may also be at a point where you’ve outgrown your beginner gear and are looking to upgrade to a good paddle for spin or higher end graphite pickleball paddle.
+You may also be at a point where you’ve outgrown your beginner gear and are looking to upgrade to a good paddle for spin or higher-end graphite pickleball paddle.

 Advanced players: although a large part of our site is dedicated to getting people started and helping them improve, we haven’t forgotten you.
 We have several articles on advanced tips and gear reviews of more pro-level paddles.